alekssadowski95/FreeCAD-Beginner-Assistant/README.md

+![FreeCAD Beginner Assistant Owl Icon](icons/owl-2.png)

 # FreeCAD Beginner Assistant (FreeCAD Addon)

-![FreeCAD Beginner Assistant Owl Icon](icons/owl-2.png)

-The FreeCAD Beginner Assistant analyses a FreeCAD FCStd-file containing at least one part made with the Part Design and Sketcher workbenches and gives real-time or asynchronous feedback, based on best practices, on what was done well and what can be improved by the user.
+The FreeCAD Beginner Assistant gives interactive feedback on best practices for beginning FreeCAD users.
+It does it by analysing a FreeCAD FCStd-file containing at least one part made with the Part Design and Sketcher workbenches and gives real-time or asynchronous feedback, based on best practices, on what was done well and what can be improved by the user.

 ![FreeCAD Beginner Assistant in the Report View](Screenshots/report-view-freecad-beginner-assistant.jpg)